 NPAC SMS responds to the M-SET.

 The NPAC SMS sends to the new service provider SOA, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to partially failed on SV2, along with the subscriptionFailed-SP-List.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.